-- g.
-With regard to the development of any tract that is subject to this Ordinance, the City Engineer shall not issue approval to Mecklenburg County Building Standards Department to release a Certificate of Occupancy where any of the following conditions exist: - If the tract is in violation of this Ordinance; or - 2.
+- 1. If the tract is in violation of this Ordinance; or - 2.
 If there remains due and payable to the City of Charlotte civil penalties which have been levied against the person conducting the land-disturbing activity for violation(s) of this Ordinance with regard to development of the tract; or - 3.
-If on the tract which includes multiple buildings on a single parcel, the requirements of the Plan have not been completed and the building for which a Certificate of Occupancy is requested is the last building then under construction on the tract. - 4.
+If the requirements of the Plan have not been completed and the building for which a Certificate of Occupancy is requested is the only building then under construction on the tract; or - 4.
+If on the tract which includes multiple buildings on a single parcel, the requirements of the Plan have not been completed and the building for which a Certificate of Occupancy is requested is the last building then under construction on the tract. - 5.
 If on a tract which includes multiple parcels created pursuant to Charlotte Subdivision Ordinance, the requirements of the Plan have not been completed with respect to the parcel of which the Certificate of Occupancy is requested.

-Section 18-41.
+Section 18-40.
 Penalties

-Any person who violates any of the provisions a. of this Ordinance, or rules or orders adopted or issued pursuant to this Ordinance, or who initiates or continues a land-disturbing activity for which a Plan is required except in accordance with the terms, conditions, and provisions of an approved Plan, is subject to a civil penalty.
+- (a) Any person who violates any of the provisions of this Ordinance, or rules or orders adopted or issued pursuant to this Ordinance, or who initiates or continues a land-disturbing activity for which a Plan is required except in accordance with the terms, conditions, and provisions of an approved Plan, is subject to a civil penalty.
 The maximum civil penalty for a violation, other than a stop-work order issued under G.S.
-113A-65.1, is five hundred dollars (\$500).
-The maximum civil penalty for a violation of a stop-work order is five thousand dollars (\$5,000).
-No penalty shall be assessed until the person alleged to be in violation has been notified of the violation as provided in G.S.
-113A-61.1(b).
-A civil penalty may be assessed from the date the notice is served.
-The notice shall describe the violation with reasonable particularity, specify a reasonable time period within which the violation must be corrected, and warn that failure to correct the violation within the time period will result in the assessment of a civil penalty or other enforcement action.
-If, after the allotted time period has expired, the violator has not completed corrective action, a civil penalty may be assessed from the date of receipt of the notice of violation.
-Refusal to accept the notice or failure to notify the City Engineer of a change of address shall not relieve the violator's obligation to pay such penalty.
-However, no time period for compliance need be given for failure to submit a Plan for approval or for obstructing, hampering or interfering with an authorized representative while in the process of carrying out official duties.
-Each day of continuing violation shall constitute a separate violation.
+113A-65.1, is five hundred dollars (\$500.00) per day.
+The maximum civil penalty for a violation of a stop-work order is five thousand dollars (\$5,000.00).
+No penalty shall be assessed until the person alleged to be in violation has been notified of the violation as provided in Section 18-39(c) of this Ordinance.
+A civil penalty may be assessed from the date the notice of violation is received.
+Refusal to accept the notice or failure to notify the City Engineer of a change of address shall not relieve the violator's obligation to comply with the Ordinance or to pay such penalty.
+Each day of a continuing violation shall constitute a separate violation. - (b) The amount of the civil penalty shall be assessed pursuant to the following: